All entries must have been published, posted or broadcast in an independent news outlet for the first time in 2023, with the following exceptions:

 Entries may not include items created by non-journalists.
 (See EWA Bylaws, Article II, Section 1.1, to clarify entrants’ eligibility to be considered journalists).
 All entrants must have met these eligibility requirements at the time the entry was produced.
 Officers and members of the Board of Directors of the Education Writers Association may enter but are not eligible to win cash awards in the competition.

-For 2022, EWA will accept submissions in seven categories and the Eddie: Audio Storytelling, Beat Reporting, Collaborations, Features, Investigative Reporting & Public Service, News, Visual Storytelling and the Eddie Prize.
-For more details, click on our Categories page.
+For 2023, EWA will accept submissions in nine categories and the Eddie: beat reporting, collaborations, data reporting and visualization, features, investigative reporting & public service, news, podcast, student journalism, visual storytelling and the Eddie Prize.
+For more information, review our Categories page.

 Maximum number of stories